junovhs/git-trek/README.md

 -   **Safe, Non-Destructive Checkout**: The checkout process is designed for safety.
 It uses a confirmation prompt and places you in a "detached HEAD" state, leaving your original branch completely untouched and making it trivial to return.

--   **Thematic Sci-Fi Interface**: A retro-futuristic UI that makes exploring history feel less like a chore and more like an adventure.

 -   **Single-Binary Installation**: Once installed, `git-trek` is a single, dependency-free executable that runs anywhere.

 ## 🏁 Quick Start